The Bankrate promise

 Short-term bond funds are another alternative to investing in CDs.
 Funds can give you exposure to bonds with similar terms such as 1-year and 3-year maturity dates, and they hold bonds in everything from foreign countries to utilities to corporations.

 Another option could be an international bond fund.
 Many of these funds hold bonds from AAA-rated creditworthy nations and major companies.
 There are also emerging market bond funds, although these carry bigger risks.
 As you get started, read Bankrate’s guide on how to invest in bonds to educate yourself on the wide range of options.

 CD vs. money market vs. Roth IRA

 Trying to choose between a CD, a money market account and a Roth IRA?
 The right answer depends on how you’re planning to use the money you’re stowing away.

 A CD might be a good place for short-term cash you’re planning to use within a year for an expense like buying a car or a house.
 But it’s not a good place for long-term retirement funds.
-Those kinds of savings should go into a retirement account instead, like a Roth IRA that allows withdrawals in retirement to be made tax free since contributions are made with after-tax dollars.
-And if retirement is still far off in the distance for you, it’s essential to think about the best long-term investments for your strategy.
+Those kinds of savings should go into a retirement account instead, like a Roth IRA that allows withdrawals in retirement to be made tax-free since contributions are made with after-tax dollars.
+And if retirement is still far off for you, it’s essential to think about the best long-term investments for your strategy.